Last updated on February 3, 2024

-Originally living in Livermore John and Lisa Gash got the wine bug.
-Since both worked at Lawrence Livermore Labs, they were familiar with the Livermore Valley wine scene, but they ultimately choose vineyards in Lodi to source their grapes.
+Originally living in Livermore, John and Lisa Gash got the wine bug.
+Since both worked at Lawrence Livermore Labs, they were familiar with the Livermore Valley wine scene, but they ultimately chose vineyards in Lodi to source their grapes.
 As self-taught winemakers, their first vintage was in 2005.
-As their passion for winemaking grew their tastes in wine became more eclectic, yet the backbone of their Lodi winery and the expression of the grapes at Prie Winery Vineyards.
+As their passion for winemaking grew, their tastes in wine became more eclectic, yet the backbone of their Lodi winery and the expression of the grapes at Prie Winery Vineyards.

 It all began as a hobby for Lisa, but when friends and family started giving accolades, John grew interested.
 With both being self-taught today, John handles the technical side of the process while Lisa maintains the creative and artistic side.

 By 2010, they went commercial and rented space in Livermore to produce their wine.
 By 2011, John and Lisa purchased some of their grapes from the Soucie vineyard, a well-known Lodi vineyard on the western edge of the Mokelumne River AVA, originally planted in 1916.